-Released in 2008, the film – which has just arrived on Netflix – was critically acclaimed and went on to win Heath Ledger a posthumous Academy Award for Best Supporting Actor.
+Released in 2008, the film – which was released 15 years ago this week – was critically acclaimed and went on to win Heath Ledger a posthumous Academy Award for Best Supporting Actor.

 However, writer David S Goyer revealed last year that he, Christopher Nolan and his brother Jonathan faced pressure from Warner Bros to add several scenes explaining the backstory of Ledger’s villainous Joker.

 “I do remember when we were talking about, ‘Well, what if the Joker doesn’t really have an origin story?’
-Even after the success of Batman Begins, that was considered a very controversial thing, and we got a lot of pushback,” Goyer said during an interview as part of Comic-Con@Home.
+Even after the success of Batman Begins, that was considered a very controversial thing, and we got a lot of pushback,” Goyer said during an interview as part of Comic-Con@Home last year.

 He admitted that bosses at Warner Bros ”were worried” and initially opposed the idea before coming round to Nolan’s vision.
 The film, a follow-up to 2005’s Batman Begins, is commonly regarded to be even more effective for omitting his origin story.